How to Get From Bangkok to Phuket

 Most buses heading to Phuket from Bangkok either depart from the Bangkok Southern Terminal or Mochit Terminal.

-The Transport Co. has departures from both, Bangkok Southern Terminal and Mochit Terminal.
+The Transport Co. has departures from both Bangkok Southern Terminal and Mochit Terminal.
 On the other hand, Sombat Tour and Lignite buses all depart from the Bangkok Southern Terminal.

-Bus schedules from Bangkok to Phuket
+Bus schedule from Bangkok to Phuket

 Arrival station